 The Clement Hydroelectric Project is a 2.4 MW facility located on the Winnipesaukee River in the town of Tilton, Belknap County, in central New Hampshire.
-The project is located roughly four miles downstream of the 1 MW Lochmere Hydroelectric Project and two and one-‐half miles upstream of the 2 MW Stevens Mill Hydroelectric Project (currently in the LIHI Certification process.)
+The project is located roughly four miles downstream of the 1 MW Lochmere Hydroelectric Project and two and one-‐half miles upstream of the 2 MW Stevens Mill Hydroelectric Project (LIHI #123.)
 The Winnipesaukee River is a 10.5 mile river that connects Lake Winnipesaukee, the largest lake in New Hampshire, with the Pemigewasset and Merrimack Rivers in Franklin, New Hampshire.
 The Winnipesaukee River traditionally supported industrial activity in the towns that line its banks from Lake Winnipesaukee to its confluence with the Merrimack River.
 The river is located in the Lakes Region of central New Hampshire.
 The total drainage area of the river is approximately 488 square miles.

 |Project Name||Clement Dam|